conspectus-io/alfred-spotlight-restore/README.md

 ## Warning
 This script does wipe your current index... nothing to be affraid of, none of your files or folders will be touched.

 After script finishes, the actual index process can take a while depending on the amounts of files/folders you have and the relative size/speed of your drive.
 You probably don't want to power off/reboot while the indexing process is in progress...if you do this will not harm anything but your index might not be complete.

 ## Note!
-You can check the indexing progress by searching for anything in Spotlight (not in Alfred) and in the Spotlight results you will see *Indexing...* with a progress bar.
-Even though a full rebuild of the index may take a while, the searching for apps and most files in Alfred are fixed right away.
-(Also, SSDs usually index within a minute).
+You can check the indexing progress by searching for something from Spotlight (not in Alfred).
+In the Spotlight's results you will see *Indexing...* with a progress bar.
+Even though a full rebuild of the index may take a while, searching for apps and most files in Alfred is usually fixed right away.
+(Plus if you have an SSD, it should index in full within a minute).

 ## Other
-Script was written because my Alfred constantly kept losing the ability to show applications.
-Even rebuilding the cache and reseting the index from within the Alfred settings menu, would not fix the problem.
+I wrote this script because my Alfred constantly kept losing the ability to show applications.
+Even rebuilding the cache and reseting the index from within the Alfred settings menu would not fix the problem.
 (Ex.
 A search for 'Chrome' would not display the Google Chrome result).